Heiner1/AAPS-Wiki-en/Accu-Chek-Combo-Pump.md

 - Only one basal profile is supported.
-- Setting a basal profile other than 1 on the pump, or delivering extended boluses or multiwave boluses from the pump interferes with TBRs and forces the loop into low-suspend only mode for 6 hours as the the loop can't run safely under those conditions.
+- Setting a basal profile other than 1 on the pump, or delivering extended boluses or multiwave boluses from the pump interferes with TBRs and forces the loop into low-suspend only mode for 6 hours as the the loop can't run safely under these conditions.
-- It's currently not possible to set the time and date on the pump, so daylight saving times changes have to be performed manually (disable automatic phone clock update in the evening and update change back in the morning while also updating the pump's clock to avoid an alarm during the night).
+- It's currently not possible to set the time and date on the pump, so daylight saving times changes have to be performed manually (you may disable the phone's automatic clock update in the evening and change it back in the morning together with the pump clock to avoid an alarm during the night).
-- Currently only basal rates in the range of 0.05 to 10 U/h are supported (this also applies when modifying a profile, e.g. when increasing to 200%, the highest basal rate must not exceed 5 U/h since it will be doubled.
-Similarly, when reducing to 50%, the lowest basal rate must be at least 0.10 U/h).
+- Currently only basal rates in the range of 0.05 to 10 U/h are supported.
+This also applies when modifying a profile, e.g. when increasing to 200%, the highest basal rate must not exceed 5 U/h since it will be doubled.
+Similarly, when reducing to 50%, the lowest basal rate must be at least 0.10 U/h.
 - If the loop requests a running TBR to be cancelled the Combo will set a TBR of 90% or 110% for 15 minutes instead.
 This is because cancelling a TBR causes an alert on the pump which causes a lot of vibrations.
-- Occasionally (every couple of days or so) AAPS might fail to automatically cancel a TBR CANCELLED alert the user then needs to deal with (press the refresh button in AAPS to transfer the warning to AAPS or confirm the alert on the pump).
+- Occasionally (every couple of days or so) AAPS might fail to automatically cancel a TBR CANCELLED alert, which the user then needs to deal with (by pressing the refresh button in AAPS to transfer the warning to AAPS or confirming the alert on the pump).
 - Bluetooth connection stability varies with different phones, causing "pump unrechable" alerts, where no connection to the pump is established anymore.
 If that error occurs, make sure Bluetooth is enabled, press the Refresh button in the Combo tab to see if this was caused by an intermitted